Aliases for FADS2 Gene

 GeneCards Summary for FADS2 Gene

 FADS2 (Fatty Acid Desaturase 2) is a Protein Coding gene.
 Diseases associated with FADS2 include Best Vitelliform Macular Dystrophy.
-Among its related pathways are Fatty acid metabolism and Linoleic acid metabolism.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with oxidation of a pair of donors resulting in the reduction of molecular oxygen to two molecules of water.
+Among its related pathways are fatty acid beta-oxidation (peroxisome) and alpha-linolenic acid (ALA) metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with oxidation of a pair of donors resulting in the reduction of molecular oxygen to two molecules of water.
 An important paralog of this gene is FADS3.

 UniProtKB/Swiss-Prot for FADS2 Gene

 Component of a lipid metabolic pathway that catalyzes biosynthesis of highly unsaturated fatty acids (HUFA) from precursor essential polyunsaturated fatty acids (PUFA) linoleic acid (LA) (18:2n-6) and alpha-linolenic acid (ALA) (18:3n-3).
 Catalyzes the first and rate limiting step in this pathway which is the desaturation of LA (18:2n-6) and ALA (18:3n-3) into gamma-linoleic acid (GLA) (18:3n-6) and stearidonic acid (18:4n-3) respectively and other desaturation steps.
 Highly unsaturated fatty acids (HUFA) play pivotal roles in many biological functions.
 It catalizes as well the introduction of a cis double bond in palmitate to produce the mono-unsaturated fatty acid sapienate, the most abundant fatty acid in sebum.